-20. 28 AM.
-JUR.
-2D Estoppel and Waiver § 1 (1966) (quoting Lord Coke).
-In the remainder of this Article, the expression "estoppel" or "dialogical estoppel" refers to the more general, philosophical estoppel theory developed herein, as opposed to the traditional theory of legal estoppel, which will be denoted "legal estoppel."
+24 "Estoppel and Waiver," American Jurisprudence 28 (1966), § 1, quoting Lord Coke.
+In the remainder of this chapter, the expression "estoppel" or "dialogical estoppel" refers to the more general, philosophical estoppel theory developed herein, as opposed to the traditional theory of legal estoppel, which will be denoted "legal estoppel."